Momentum Equation

 - 2D Rayleigh–Taylor instability benchmark

-Examples of coupled temperature–momentum systems (i.e., convection models) using operator splitting include:
+Examples of coupled temperature–momentum systems (i.e., thermal convection models) using operator splitting include: